rrbiz662/neighborhood-map-react/README.md

 To view the webpage correctly an internet connection is required.

-To get dependencies and run the server the user will require `npm` JavaScript package manager.
+To get the dependencies and run the servers the user will require [`npm`](https://www.npmjs.com/get-npm) JavaScript package manager.

+To run the servers the user will require the latest version (`8.11.4 LTS`) of [`Node.js`](https://nodejs.org/en/download/).

 ### Installing
-To get a copy of the project to work on locally, the user can either `download the zip` or `clone the repository`.
+To get a copy of the project to work on locally, the user can either `download the zip` and extract the files or `clone the repository`.

+To install:
+1) Open command line interface.
+2) Navigate to the directory where the project exists.
+3) Install dependencies via command: `npm install`.

 ## Run the Project
-In order to run the project:
+In order to run the project in `development` mode:
 1) Open command line interface.
 2) Navigate to the directory where the project exists.
+4) Run development server via command: `npm start`.

+In order to run the project in `production` mode:
+1) Open command line interface.
+2) Navigate to the directory where the project exists.
+3) Build production build via command: `npm run build`.
-3) Install dependencies via command: `npm install`.
+4) Install `serve` via command: `npm install -g serve`.
-4) Run development server via command: `npm start`
+5) Run production server via command: `serve -s build`.
+6) Open browser and connect to `localhost:5000`.

 ## Built with
 * HTML5